 Now, what's a Spirit filled Christian?
 A Spirit filled Christian is someone who does not only have the indwelling, but he surrenders the control over to the Spirit.
 In other words, the Spirit of Christ now sits on the throne and I surrender to His control, that is what it means to be a Spirit filled Christian.
 Now this is not difficult, right?

-I'm sure your PSLE, your maths is harder than this.
-But let's make it even clearer if I can, let's take away and not a Christian.
+I'm sure your PSLE aim, your maths is harder than this.
+But let's make it even clearer if I can, let's take away not a Christian.
 So we're talking about Christians here, followers of Jesus.
-What's the difference in this two pictures?
+What's the difference in this two picture?
 In a sense, it tells me that a worldly Christian is one where the Spirit of Christ lives in us, indwelling.
-But for the Spirit filled Christian it's where the Holy Spirit is, Lord in us, very big difference.
+But for the Spirit filled Christian it's where the Holy Spirit is, Lord in us, very big difference!
 Someone can live in your house, but not be Lord in your house.

 But if another person comes and becomes Lord in your house, your house will be very different, you know that?
 Because the things you eat, the cleanliness standard, the routines of life will be dramatically changed because a new Lord has come.

 A Spirit filled Christian is one where a new Lord reigns.
 Now there's a very big difference.
 Or if another way we would put it, is that a worldly Christian is one where the Holy Spirit is simply resident in us but a Spirit filled Christian is where the Spirit is like a president over us, He rules over us.